Learning Manifolds from Non-stationary Streaming Data: Problem Statement and Preliminaries

 \subsection{Streaming Isomap}

-Given that the Isomap algorithm has a complexity of $\mathcal{O}(n^3)$ (where $n$ = size of data), recomputing the manifold is computationally impractical to use in a streaming setting.
+Given that the Isomap algorithm has a complexity of $\mathcal{O}(n^3)$ (where $n$ = size of data) since it needs to perform Eigen Decomposition on ${\bf B}$ as described in the previous section, recomputing the manifold is computationally impractical to use in a streaming setting.
 Incremental techniques have been proposed in the past~\citep{law2006,schoeneman2017}, which can efficiently process the new streaming points, without affecting the quality of the embedding significantly.

 The S-Isomap algorithm relies on the assumption that a stable manifold can be learnt using only a fraction of the stream (denoted as the batch data set ${\bf\mathcal{B}}$), and the remaining part of stream (denoted as the stream data set ${\bf\mathcal{S}}$) can be mapped to the manifold in a significantly less costly manner.
 A convergence proof that justifies this assumption is provided in Section~\ref{sec:conv_proof}.
 Alternatively, this can be justified by considering the convergence of eigenvectors and eigenvalues of ${\bf B}$, as the number of points in the batch increase~\citep{shawe2003}.
-In particular, the bounds on the convergence error for a similar NLSDR method, i.e., kernel PCA, is shown to be inversely proportional to the batch size~\citep{shawe2003}.
+In particular, the bounds on the convergence error for a similar NLDR method, i.e., kernel PCA, is shown to be inversely proportional to the batch size~\citep{shawe2003}.
 Similar arguments can be made for Isomap, by considering the equivalence between Isomap and Kernel PCA~\citep{ham2004,bengio2004}.
 This relationship has also been empirically shown for multiple data sets~\citep{schoeneman2017}.

 The S-Isomap algorithm computes the low-dimensional representation for each new point i.e. ${{\bf x}_{n+1}}\in\mathbb{R}^d$ by solving a least-squares problem formulated by matching the dot product of the new point with the low-dimensional embedding of the points in the batch data set ${\bf X}$, computed using Isomap, to the normalized squared geodesic distances vector ${\bf f}$.
 The least-squares problem has the following form: